HypeCheck

 Based on peer-reviewed research from PubMed and Examine.com

-Traditional herb with early anxiety and wound-healing signals, but human evidence is limited and mostly preliminary.
+Traditional herb with early evidence for anxiety relief and wound healing.
+Most human data is limited or mixed.

 weak